Unwanted Facial Hair - HOME

 Depilatories

-Chemical agents that dissolve the sulfur bonds that holds the hair together The cream or lotion is applied to the hairy area and left on for a few minutes.
-A fast method giving results fro up to 2 weeks.
-It can be irritating to the skin producing dermatitis.
-The risk of scarring is small although there may be some persistent pigmentation.
+These are chemical agents, typically contained in creams and lotions, which dissolve the sulfur bonds holding the hair together.
+The cream or lotion is applied to the hairy area and left on for a few minutes.
+This is a fast treatment and the results can last for up to 2 weeks.